VCU Rice Rivers Center will be bringing back our popular summer camps and adding two additional camps for 2019!

 Please contact David Hopler at firstname.lastname@example.org for additional information.

 This full-day course begin each day at 8:30 to 9 a.m. and end at 3:30 to 4:30 p.m.
 The saltwater fishing day on Thursday is generally longer.
 Students must be dropped off and picked up each day from the VCU Monroe Park Campus in Richmond, Virginia.
 Students are required to bring lunch each day and dress appropriately for field activities.
 All other course materials and supplies are provided.
 Courses will include classroom activities on days when inclement weather prevents field outings.

-We are offering an advanced class this summer for older and more experienced campers.
+This advanced class this summer is for older and more experienced campers.
 This class will have a smaller enrollment than our regular Go Fish week.
 The small class size will allow for more diverse fishing destinations.
 In addition to our most popular destinations, students will get a chance to fish for mountain trout and a variety of saltwater species.
 All gear is provided.
 Open to rising 9th graders and older.